 This way, the VPN connection you created using the Windows 10 built-in VPN provider will autostart every time you switch on your computer, just like Skype, Steam, or an antivirus.

 However, if you have a VPN desktop client installed, things become significantly easier since you have to find and activate the autostart and auto-connect options in the UI.

-Follow our easy instructions below to find out how to make Windows 10 automatically connect to VPN using a manual VPN connection as well as a VPN desktop client.
+Follow our easy instructions below to find out how to make Windows 10 automatically connect to a VPN using a manual VPN connection and a VPN desktop client.

-We’re also showing you how to stop your VPN from auto-connecting if you need to turn off this feature temporarily or permanently.
+We’re also showing you how to stop your VPN from auto-connecting if you need to temporarily or permanently off this feature.

 How do I make Windows 10 automatically connect to VPN?